AlexJukes/beatroute/README.md

 Single page web app which enables a user to generate a Spotify playlist based on the country selection of their choice.

-This app is built using vanilla JavaScript and jQuery and was fully written using Test Driven Development and SOLID principles.
+This app was built in one week using vanilla JavaScript and jQuery and was fully written using Test Driven Development and SOLID principles.

 Setup